RunLLM/gitbook/notifications/connecting-to-email.md

 # Email

 You can connect Aqueduct to your email account in order to receive automated notifications on your workflow execution status.
-You can simply click the email icon on your [integrations page](broken-reference).
+You can simply click the email icon on the resources/ page on the UI.
 Aqueduct will ask for [#the sender address](connecting-to-email.md#configuring-the-sender-address), [#receivers](connecting-to-email.md#configuring-receivers), and [#the severity level](connecting-to-email/#configuring-default-notification-settings) at which to send email alerts.

 ## Configuring the Sender Address